HOW TO PRINT WITH PLANTS ONTO FABRIC

 Your hand printed fabric is ready to use!

-If you want to see more process photos and hand made ideas, make sure to follow me on Instagram @aniagrzeszek.
+If you want to see more process photos and hand made ideas, make sure to follow me on Instagram @kaliko_co.
 If you finished this tutorial, please share your results, I would love to see it!
-Use the #kalikohome hashtag for photos of your fabric.
 I'm curious to see all the beautiful projects you come up with.